CivicActions/ssp-toolkit/docs/controls/SI.md

 CivicActions employ the GitHub system to monitor source code and version control ensuring system integrity and prevents unauthorized changes.
 The PHP-authenticator tool is perform a format check on source code prior to entering production.
 Per implementation of CM-3, any changes to the source code of the system requires the CCB Change Request process.
 A peer review as part of the Change Request process is conducted to ensure the requested change is verified prior to entering production.

+CivicActions employs additional integrity checks on production systems as described in SI-4.

 #### Amazon Web Services (AWS) US-East/West control support